 - A single implant failing can cause problems with the whole jaw

-- The artificial gum bridge may feel bulky in your mouth
+- The implant gum bridge may feel bulky in your mouth

 All-on-4 vs. dentures

-The traditional way to replace a full jaw of teeth is with removable dentures.
-Also known as “false teeth”, these consist of a gum-colored acrylic base and teeth made from resin or porcelain.
+All-on-4 implants are sometimes mistakenly referred to as ‘All-on-4 dentures.'
+That's probably because the traditional way to replace a full jaw of teeth is with removable dentures, which consist of a gum-colored acrylic base and teeth made from resin or porcelain.

 Dentures fit over the gums and stay in place either with suction alone or with a dental adhesive.
 Properly fitting dentures shouldn't require any adhesive.